ptrxt/sigme/README.md

 The new signal will be delivered to receivers of that signal type.
 Eventually the framework will free the memory associated with the signal.

 ### Receiving signals
 Signals are delivered to signal receivers through the *receive()* function.
-When the signal is delivered, the signal manager holds a mutex lock on the signal.
-Thus, the *receive()* function is executed in signal manager context which holds a lock on the signal.
-The receiver can either do the signal processing immediately or put it on queue for later processing.
+The receiver has two options:
+ - extract the signal payload and use it now or later and return **PROCESSING_DONE** to indicate it has no further interest in keeping the signal memory allocated.
+ - save the signal pointer for later processing and return **PROCESSING_PENDING** to indicate the signal should not be de-allocated yet.

 #### Signal reference counting
-When a signal is delivered to a receiver, a reference counter is incremented for the signal.
-When the receiver is done with signal processing and has no further interest in the signal, it should call *signal_unref()* to decrement the reference count.
-When the reference count reaches 0, the memory allocated for the signal is freed.
+When a receiver returns **PROCESS_PENDING** to the *receive()* call, a reference counter is incremented for the signal.
+As long as the counter is > 0, the signal will not be de-allocated.
+Later when the receiving application has finished processing the signal and has no further interest in it, it should call *signal_unref()* to decrement the counter.
+When the reference count reaches 0, the memory allocated for the signal is freed by the framework.

 #### Signal mutex
+When signal processing is performed later outside the *receive()* call, the application must lock the signal mutex before using the signal pointer.
+This is done by calling *signal_lock()* which is a blocking call.
+Once the thread gets the lock, it is resumed and can start using the signal.
+When signal processing is done, and if the thread does not need access to the signal pointer anymore, it should call *signal_unref()* to decrement the reference count.
+Otherwise, if the thread still wants to keep its reference to the signal, it should call *signal_unlock()* to relese the signal mutex.